Azure/missionlz-edge/docs/Deployment_container_setup.md

 A few other parameters exist in the script file but do not require changing.

-*Note: You will be prompted for username and password for a user that has access to the subscription where the registration exists.
+>**NOTE**: You will be prompted for username and password for a user that has access to the subscription where the registration exists.
 To find your registration name you can log into the Admin portal and on the dashboard select the region inside the 'region management' widget and then select properties.*

 ## Save container – commit changes in new container